 Promotion of and incentives for using ADR methods

-In its 2017 report evaluating the functioning of the European Online Dispute Resolution platform, the European Commission concludes that its first year of operation is very positive, with an impressive reach among consumers.
-The graph below shows the trend of complaints submitted from the launch of the ODR platform.
+In its 2017 report evaluating the functioning of the European Online Dispute Resolution platform, the European Commission concluded that its first year of operation was very positive, with an impressive reach among consumers.
+The graph below shows the evolution of the number of complaints submitted on the ODR platform in 2016-2017.

 Complaints submitted per month

-Lastly, the ongoing institutional discussions around the Representative Actions proposal represents an opportunity to introduce modern redress techniques.
-EJF welcomes the European Parliament’s position adopted in plenary on 26 March 2019 and which includes a provision stressing the possibility to establish national registries of collective redress actions which should be linked to the European Commission’s database for all communications between the CPC authorities.
+In addition, the ongoing institutional discussions around the Directive on Representative Actions represents an opportunity to introduce modern redress techniques.
+EJF welcomes the European Parliament’s position adopted in plenary on 26 March 2019 and which includes a provision stressing the possibility to establish national registries of collective redress actions that should be linked to the European Commission’s database for all communications between the CPC authorities.